 7 Famous Psychology Experiments

 Many famous experiments studying human behavior have impacted our fundamental understanding of psychology.
-Though some could not be repeated today due to breaches in ethical boundaries, that does not diminish the significance of their findings.
+Though some could not be repeated today due to breaches in ethical boundaries, that does not diminish the significance of those psychological studies.
 Some of these important findings include a greater awareness of depression and its symptoms, how people learn behaviors through the process of association and how individuals conform to a group.